music-suite/music-suite/docs/src/User-Guide.md

 ## Staves and parts

 It is important to understand the difference between *parts* and *staves*.
 While parts have a clear semantics in terms of perfomance, staves are a way of presenting this information visually.
 There is usually no need to worry about staves, they are automatically created depending on the parts present in the score.
-While most instruments are drawn on a single staff, certain instruments are drawn on multiple staves by default.

 ```music+haskell
 set parts' flutes c
 ```

+Most instruments are drawn on a single staff.
+Certain instruments are drawn on multiple staves by default, however:

 ```music+haskell
 set parts' (tutti celesta) c
 ```

-It isn't (and should never be) *necessary* to select staves manually.

-TODO proper multi-staff part support (see TODO.md).

 ## Updating several parts at once